 Silverton Mountain Guides is also the only Alaska heli ski operation that provides two guides standard for each group for additional safety.
 Two guides allows longer pitches to be ridden, a faster pace, and opens options to ride lines you would not think of with just a single guide.
-If you only have one guide with you and you can’t maintain visual or verbal contact with your guide the entire time, you have two choices.
-1) Ski shorter pitches to maintain contact with your guide.
-2) Compromise safety.
+If you only have one guide with you and you can’t maintain visual or verbal contact with your guide the entire time, you have two choices: 1) Ski shorter pitches to maintain contact with your guide, or 2) Compromise safety.
 We prefer to ride with two guides to enhance safety and your skiing opportunities.
-Having two guides is a huge difference.
+Having two guides makes a huge difference.

 *Silverton Mountain is an independent and separate business from Silverton Mountain Guides.